r4pt3r/r4pt3r.github.io/_posts/2019-06-23-How-to-create-python-virtual-environment.md

 title: "How to create python virtual environment"
 description: "How to install python env and how to use it"
 date: 2019-06-23
-tags: Python, Virtual env
+tags: Python Virtual env
 keywords: python virtual env, virtual env, virtual environment using python, how to install python virtual env, how to install python virtual environment
 comments: true
 ---

-# Steps to install Python Virtual Environment
+### -Steps to install Python Virtual Environment

 1. Install Python